PQSB/Blog_SETR_2024/P3/BLOG_P3.md

     - SHOWING_COFFEES: This state allows the client to navigate along all the available coffees displaying the current coffee until the client pushes the josytick button to select one.

-    - PREPARING_COFFEE: This state displays *Preparando Cafe...* and turns on a LED whose intensity depends (turned on using pwm) on the time remaining for the state to end, which will be randomly chosen between 4s and 8s.
+    - PREPARING_COFFEE: This state displays *Preparando Cafe...* and turns on a LED2, whose intensity depends (turned on using pwm) on the time remaining for the state to end, which will be randomly chosen between 4s and 8s.

     - COFFEE_READY: This state displays *RETIRE BEBIDA* for 3s.